supercam/greybox/docs/lab_techdocs.md

 - Pros
-	* Source Control
+	* Source Control.
-	* Lightweight and easy to host
+	* Lightweight and easy to host.
-	* Scalable
+	* Scalable.
-	* Change Management (can track who makes changes and have approval workflow)
+	* Change Management (can track who makes changes and have approval workflow).